-There has been a new flag added to the rpc.mountd daemon.
-The following describes the new flag:
+There following new flag is added to the rpc.mountd daemon:

 -N

 Denies mount requests originating from non-privileged ports.
 This is the opposite of using the -n flag.

 New Flag for the mklv Command

 -T O Uses a new device sub type of logical volume.
 An application (such as a database) may use this new device sub type as an indication that it may safely stop skipping the logical volume control block (lvcb) at the beginning of the logical volume (lv).